hrawp/datafun-06-eda/README.md

 # datafun-06-eda
-Custom Project
+# Anaylizing the Titanic Survial Record

-Anlysis by Aaron Pelton
+## By: Aaron Pelton
-on September 28, 2025
+## Date: September 28, 2024
+## A review of those who lived through the titanic accident.
+The project examines the ages of survivors and those lost.
+## The project puts a special intrest in five age groups.
+This project also takes a brief view of the different classes the passagners were in.

-This project is a custom EDA.
+## This project is a custom EDA.
 In it I will be examining seaborns titanic data set and find out what the data says about the passagers.

 https://github.com/mwaskom/seaborn-data/blob/master/titanic.csv

+## Conclusion: The focus of this project was to look at the data from the lense of age groups while showing the genger and class information with the age groups.
+It was very eye opening for me to see how each group was affected and who may have given up a seat for another.

 ##  How to Install and Setup Projects